animal-tree/Writing-stuff/Stuff75-Landing-Page-Template.md

 **Ending world hunger** and ending healthy-food shortages - autonomous fishing drones with line, hook, and lure, powered by self-sustaining solar technologies thanks to abundance of sunlight and independence from weather conditions of high-altitude.

-- Together with the fisherman-drones, helium airships with tanks inside to store the fish and deliver back yields of healthy, wild-caught fish.
-Sustainability practices must still apply, even with fishing automated.
+- Together with the fisherman-drones, helium airships with tanks inside to store the fish can deliver back yields of healthy, wild-caught fish.
+Sustainability practices must still apply, even/especially with fishing automated.
 A limit can also be put on how many generations these wild-caught fish can be farmed as well after being caught, so as to balance abundance with permaculture.

 **Implementable through:** simple neural network behavior cloning / imitation learning / demonstration learning fine-tuned and aligned on top of a foundation temporal-vision model with a fleet of many fisherman-drones in parallel to initially collect data and execute curriculums.
 Training in entirety only has to happen once and then wild-caught, fresh fish becomes free and abundantly available (assuming sustainability practices) for our generation and all future generations for the rest of time.